PayBreak/retailer-integration-guide/index.md

 ### Test Customer's Date of Birth

-We require the customer's date of birth when running gathering intelligence on their credit worthiness.
+We require the customer's date of birth when gathering intelligence on their credit worthiness.

 In testing, when using the Customer Intelligence calls, the response depends on the day of birth